'We're not doing that': A Black couple won't crowdfund to pay medical debt

 "Our social media is inundated with stories of campaigns that do super well and that are being shared all over the place," says Nora Kenworthy, a health care researcher at the University of Washington in Bothell who studies medical crowdfunding.
 "Those are wonderful stories, and they're not representative of the typical experience."

-In one recent study, Kenworthy and other researchers looked at 827 medical campaigns on GoFundMe that in 2020 had raised more than $100,000.
+In one recent study, Kenworthy and researchers Shauna Elbers Carlisle and Aaron Davis looked at 827 medical campaigns on GoFundMe that in 2020 had raised more than $100,000.
 They found only five were for Black women.
 Of those, two had white organizers.

 GoFundMe officials acknowledge that the platform is an imperfect way to finance medical bills and that it reaches only a fraction of people in need.
 But for years, health care has been the largest category of campaigns on the site.
 This year alone, GoFundMe has recorded a 20% increase in cancer-related fundraisers, says spokesperson Heidi Hagberg.
 As Fields learned, some medical providers even encourage their patients to turn to crowdfunding.